SellaRafaeli/jabjs/README.md

 You may also download and observe [demos/todomvc/app.js](demos/todomvc/app.js), a working example of a Todo app, per the [TodoMVC](http://todomvc.com/) standard demonstration of JS libs.

-Concretely, to view a JabJS app in action:
+Concretely, to view JabJS Todo app in action:

 ```
 1. $ git clone git@github.com:SellaRafaeli/jabjs.git